Java Fern: Underwater Plants For Water Gardens

-Deep green in coloration, java fern is a perfect back layer plant for a fish tank as it can grow to reach upwards of 13″ tall.
-The swaying leaves provide cover for your aquatic residents as well as a splash of color in an otherwise dull-tank.
+Deep green in coloration, these aquarium plants are a perfect back layer plant for a fish tank as a mature java fern can grow to reach upwards of 13″ tall.
+The swaying leaves provide cover for your aquatic residents as well as a splash of color in an otherwise dull tank.

 Ready to grow your own underwater jungle?
 Let’s talk about everything you’ll need to know!